s0nderlabs/pragma./docs/reference/glossary.md

 High-performance EVM-compatible blockchain.
 Pragma operates on Monad.

 ### Monorail
-DEX aggregator on Monad used by Pragma for token swaps.
+Primary DEX aggregator on Monad used by Pragma for token swaps.
+Pragma queries both Monorail and 0x for best pricing.

 ## N